jamkwok/aero-challenge/README.md

 users requests, but this will depend on the production use cases.
 As logic gets more complicated the application layer should be split into application and domain layers to encapsulate app and enterprise logic respectively.

 Finally for the app to be production ready besides creating and listing new users, updating users is required.
 A third patch endpoint or using the existing POST endpoint to allow for the modification of users will be required as updates will be a highly sought after feature.
 To complete the CRUD acronym, a Delete method endpoint will also be needed to make this service sufficiently functional.

+Health check endpoint is needed for Kubernetes, need to be strategic in picking the health check, whether as a simple ping, or a more complex test for logic.